LowriWilliams/LowriWilliams.github.io/content/awards.md

           icon: walesstem
           organization: Wales Stem Awards
           title: Nomination
           description: Selected as a finalist for the Woman of the Year category at the Wales STEM Awards 2025.
+Also nominated for STEM research project of the year and STEM start-up of the year.

         - date_end: ''
           date_start: '2025-06-22'